 Whitebox’s business model heavily relies on FBA, which has its own team of customer service reps that handle inquiries about your orders.
 But when it comes to more specialized help or multichannel servicing, sellers are usually left to fend for themselves.

 - Support: Each Whitebox client is set up with a dedicated account manager, plus a separate data and content manager to handle actions from the Growth Agency.
-Service hours are 9 a.m.–5 p.m.
-Monday through Friday EDT.
+Service hours are 9 a.m. to 5 p.m.
+Monday through Friday Eastern time.